quasiblob/ComfyUI-EsesCompositionGuides/README.md

 ![Eses Composition Guides Node Screenshot](docs/composition_guides.png)

 ## Description

-The 'Eses Composition Guides' is a ComfyUI custom node designed as a comprehensive, non-destructive visualization tool for artists.
+The 'Eses Composition Guides' is a ComfyUI custom node designed as a comprehensive, non-destructive visualization tool.
 It overlays a wide array of customizable compositional guides onto a live preview of your image, allowing for precise analysis and planning without altering the image that is passed through the workflow.

-This node is designed for artists and creators as a single tool to aid in composition.
-All settings are controlled via simple widgets with instant feedback, and the node is optimized to handle large images without slowing down the UI.
+💡All settings are controlled via simple widgets with instant feedback, and the node is optimized to handle large images without slowing down the UI.

-If you have ComfyUI installed, you don't need any extra dependencies!
+💡If you have ComfyUI installed, you don't need any extra dependencies!

 ## Features